 - 5 out of 5 – There’s absolutely nothing else like it.

 A scent needs to be able to project for more than just an hour.
 Generally you want other people to smell you.
 Everyone’s skin is different, though.
 I try it on different parts of my skin and it projects differently depending on where I spray, but I’m looking at the overall picture.
-More projection isn’t always better.
+While projection refers to the minimum distance needed to perceive the fragrance, sillage refers the scent trail that is a result of movement.
+For simplicity, I group them together.
+More projection and/or sillage isn’t always better.
 One thing is certain, however – if people can barely smell the fragrance, no matter how wonderful it is, what is the point?
 It’s rather like having a fascinating idea at a conference, but having horrendous presentation skills and slides.
 The audience will likely fall asleep because they aren’t compelled to listen enough.

 - 1 out of 5 – faint; Someone would have to put their nose right up to your skin to perceive your scent.